-As Director of Student Retention at St. Ambrose, Merredyth Beno's primary goal is ensuring students have the help and tools they need to remain students in good standing.
+As Director of Student Retention at St. Ambrose, Merredyth McManus' primary goal is ensuring students have the help and tools they need to remain students in good standing.

 "The first words out of my mouth are usually ‘you're not in trouble,'" she said.
 "When students feel stuck, I like to give them options."

-In her 25th year at St. Ambrose, Beno said she likes "working in the trenches with students" and is ready to assist any St. Ambrose student struggling to succeed in college.
+In her 25th year at St. Ambrose, McManus said she likes "working in the trenches with students" and is ready to assist any St. Ambrose student struggling to succeed in college.